Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 #### SQS Integration for ETL process

 The SQS queues are used to watch the S3 bucket in the Extract environment.
 We only need it in the `extract` module.
 The main queue `postgres-etl-s3` receives messages about the data extraction events and a dead-letter queue `postgres-etl-s3-dlq` handles messages that cannot be processed successfully.
+Another component of the ETL process polls the `postgres-etl-s3` SQS queue for messages.
+When a message is received, it triggers the next steps in the ETL process such as processing the extracted data using Kubernetes jobs and Step Functions.